-Tooth Extractions – Mesquite, TX
+Tooth Extractions Mesquite

 Keeping Your Smile Healthy & Flawlessly Functioning

 Removing a tooth is never something the TrueCare Dentistry team does lightly.
 We want our patients to keep their healthy smiles for their whole lives if possible.
-Unfortunately, there are some situations where tooth removal will be your best option in order to preserve the health of surrounding teeth.
+Unfortunately, there are some situations where tooth removal will be your best option to preserve the health of surrounding teeth.
 When teeth are unable to erupt on their own, baby teeth don’t fall out naturally, your bite is crowded, or you simply experience decay or damage too severe for us to save the tooth, extraction may be your best option.
 If you want to learn more about tooth extractions or any other dental treatment options, call our dental office in Mesquite to schedule an appointment with our caring dentist and team.
 We look forward to partnering with you to maintain a healthy smile for life.

 Wisdom Tooth Extraction

 Wisdom teeth are, by far, the most often extracted.
 They take their common name from the fact that they emerge in the late teens or early twenties, which the Victorians referred to as the age of wisdom.
 Actually, these teeth are just a third set of molars.
-While our human ancestors needed these teeth to replace those lost due to poor diet and oral hygiene, most people simply don’t need this third set of molars any more.
-In many cases, these teeth are unable to erupt at all (impacted), cause crowding between teeth, and they can even push your smile out of alignment undoing orthodontic treatments.
+While our human ancestors needed these teeth to replace those lost due to poor diet and oral hygiene, most people simply don’t need this third set of molars anymore.
+In many cases, these teeth are unable to erupt at all (impacted), cause crowding between teeth, and can even push your smile out of alignment, undoing orthodontic treatments.
 For these and other reasons, we may recommend removal.

 Multiple Tooth Extractions